Arkounay/QuickAdminGeneratorBundle/docs/Controllers.md

 ## Permissions

 There are multiple functions that can be overridden to configure permissions:
-- `isEnabled()` checks if the whole controller can be loaded.
-Will throw an Access Denied exception if it returns false when trying to reach any route in the controller, as well as automatically remove the corresponding link in the menu.
+- `isEnabled()` checks if the entire controller can be loaded.
+If it returns false when trying to access any route within the controller, it will throw an Access Denied exception and automatically remove the corresponding link from the menu.
 - `isCreatable` checks if an element can be created.
-If false, will prevent the user from going to the "create" route and remove the "Create" action.
+If it returns false, it will prevent the user from accessing the "create" route and remove the "Create" action from the menu.
 - `isEditable($entity)` checks if an element can be edited.
 If false, will prevent the user from going to the "edit" route and remove the "Edit" action.
 - `isDeletable($entity)` checks if an element can be deleted.
 If false, will also remove the "Delete" action and the "Delete" batch action.
 - `isSearchable` checks if an element can be searched.
 If false, will prevent text search and remove the search bar (filters can still be applied if they exist).